godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 **The plugin text domain is**: `woocommerce-extra-product-sorting-options`

+= Help!
+I upgraded to WooCommerce 2.7 and "featured" sorting disappeared. =

+Unfortunately this was removed because the way products are designated as "featured" has changed in WooCommerce 2.7+.
+Because the way this is stored changed behind the scenes, it's no longer possible to sort products using this value to show featured items first.
+We're sad to say this means that our plugin cannot offer this option for stores running WooCommerce 2.7+ since the data used to sort this way no longer exists.

 = This plugin used to have random sorting, I need it back! =

-We removed randomized product sorting because it wasn't 100% functional for many shops (as it required all products to be on one page), and thus is better served as custom code snippet instead of being part of this plugin.
+We removed randomized product sorting some time ago because it wasn't 100% functional for many shops (as it required all products to be on one page), and thus is better served as custom code snippet instead of being part of this plugin.

 **Why didn't it work?** WordPress will get a new random set of products for each page in your shop, so random sorting only works at 100% when you have a small number of products and they're all displayed on one page.
 In order to "remember" which products have already been displayed, you'd need [some custom code](http://wordpress.stackexchange.com/questions/31647/is-it-possible-to-paginate-posts-correctly-that-are-random-ordered) to store these products in a session, which is not something we ever planned to support as it isn't possible with the structure of this plugin.